pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

 ````

-Now, you should have an infrastucture that looks like this:
+Now, you should have an infrastructure that looks like this:

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpboxFirewallaksvirtualnetlinkandacrandinternalloadbalancerandapplicationgwandkeyvault.jpg)

- ### 4.1.4 Add a Secret to Azure Keyvault
+ ### 4.1.4 Add a Secret to Azure KeyVault

+We have successfully created an instance of Azure KeyVault with a private endpoint and set up a private DNS zone to resolve the Azure KeyVault instance from the hub and spoke using Virtual Network links.
+Additionally, we have updated our AKS cluster to support OIDC, enabling workload identity.

+The next step is to add a secret to Azure KeyVault instance.

 > [!IMPORTANT]
 > Because the Azure KeyVault is isolated in a VNET, you need to access it from the Jumpbox VM.
 Please log in to the Jumpbox VM, and set a few environment variables (or load all environment variables you stored in a file):

  ````
-RG=AKS_Security_RG
-LOCATION=westeurope
+SPOKE_RG=rg-spoke
+LOCATION=eastus
 FRONTEND_NAMESPACE="frontend"
 BACKEND_NAMESPACE="backend"
 SERVICE_ACCOUNT_NAME="workload-identity-sa"